Custom Subdomain

 Changing Your Subdomain if You Also Have a Custom Domain

-This downtime is caused by 3 things: re-registering your SSL certificate (if we are registering it), a time delay where some of our edge servers will serve your old subdomain's certificate and others will serve your new subdomain's certificate, and the need to create DNS records in the Files.com DNS for your new subdomain.
+This transition time is caused by 3 things: re-registering your SSL certificate (if we are registering it), a time delay where some of our edge servers will serve your old subdomain's certificate and others will serve your new subdomain's certificate, and the need to create DNS records in the Files.com DNS for your new subdomain.

 We recommend you plan the switch for a time period where your site has minimal usage, such as a night or weekend.